monumental-movement/monumental-movement.github.io/_posts/2023-10-09-Various – Survival Of The Fattest.md

 author: mmr
 categories: [ Vinyl ]
 tags: [ Punk, Hardcore ]
-image: ../assets/images/Various – Survival Of The Fattest.jpg
+image: ../assets/images/Various – Survival Of The Fattest.webp
 ---

 「Survival Of The Fattest」は、